 Propose a Project

-Every fall, MTM students dive into a variety of capstone projects, with teams of student collaborating with a sponsor to take healthcare innovation from early concept toward clinical use.
-To learn more about the MTM, explore this site, and take moment to watch our introductory video.
+Every Fall, MTM students dive into a variety of capstone projects, with teams of students collaborating with a sponsor to take healthcare innovation from early concept toward clinical use.

 Projects focus on multiple aspects of the medical translation process, including technical development, prototyping, examination of the intellectual property landscape, market scoping, and business case development.

 Teams involve 3-4 students with backgrounds ranging from bioengineering and molecular biology to clinical training as RNs or MDs.

 - Outline a medical problem that matters to you and your institution/ company that you envision in clinical use and commercialization.

 - Watch our webinar on how to submit a strong MTM capstone proposal.